Unique ways to use this widget

 Basic setup instructions

-- Once you have added the component to the layer, click on Configure and select Options to set it up.
+- With the component selected, Click on Configure and select Options to set it up.

-E.g. if there are 10 total screens in your lesson and you are on the third screen: the Total Question Numbers should be set to 10 and Current Question Number should be set to 3.
+- Next use the Initial State condition for the screen and set the Current Screen.
+E.g. if there are 10 total screens in your lesson and you are on the third screen: the total screens should be set to 10 inside the widget and Current Screen should be set to 3.
 This will mean the progress bar will show 30% complete.